peter-kimanzi/cpalglobal/README.md

 # cpalglobal
 minimal website design

-This is a html css website that acts as a source of info to careerpal pal global which is the parent site
+This is a  website that acts as a source of info to careerpal pal global which is the parent site